-Simplicity is always the best way to go.
+Simplicity is, more often than not, the best way to go.
 You should emulate it in everything related to your product description.
-Avoid long, thesaurus words that aim to confuse and stick with simple yet powerful language that can inspire your readers.
+Avoid long, thesaurus words that aim to confuse, and stick with simple yet powerful language to inspire your readers.

 7. Tell a story

 Mastering the art of storytelling is powerful.
 You can use storytelling as an inspiration, educational, and influential tool.
 Robert McKee said: “Storytelling is the most powerful way to put ideas into the world today.”
 And I couldn’t agree more.

 Think about the last time you read something that kept you on the edge of your seat.
 It might have been a book, an article, or even a post on Reddit.
 Then, think about the “just one more page” moments which resulted in a finished book.
 This is what great storytelling does.